Inclusive Range Performance

 wasm32, wasm64 If all input NaNs are quiet with all-zero payload: None.

-Otherwise: all possible payloads.
+Otherwise: all payloads.

 For targets not in this table, all payloads are possible.